Ignatius K. Musaazi

-Ignatius Kangave Musaazi (1905–1990) formed the first political party in Uganda, namely the Uganda National Congress (UNC) party on Sunday 2 March 1952.
-Musaazi became its first President, and Abubaker Kakyama Mayanja was the party's first Secretary General.
+Ignatius Kangave Musaazi (1905–1990) formed the first political party in Uganda. namely the Uganda National Congress (UNC) party on 2 March 1952.
+Musaazi became its first president, and Abubaker Kakyama Mayanja was the party's first secretary general.
 Other key figures of the UNC included Apollo K. Kironde who was the legal advisor to the party.
-Towards the end of 1951, Ignatius Musaazi rented part of the ground floor at Musajjalumbwa's house, a house on what is now known as Musajjalumbwa Road near the Lubiri (palace) in Mengo.
-The house belonged to the late Yakobo Musajjalumbwa, a former Treasurer (Omuwanika) of the Buganda kingdom.
-This house become a centre of political activity and in 1952 witnessed the birth of the Uganda National Congress.
+Towards the end of 1951, Musaazi rented part of the ground floor of a house on what is now known as Musajjalumbwa Road near the Lubiri (palace) in Mengo.
+The house belonged to the late Yakobo Musajjalumbwa, a former treasurer (Omuwanika) of the Buganda kingdom.
+This house became a centre of political activity and in 1952 witnessed the birth of the Uganda National Congress.

 National hero

-I. K. Musaazi is a national hero (1990), and agreeably the father of the nation, of the republic of Uganda in East Africa, and is buried at Kololo heroes ground, part of Kampala, the capital city of Uganda.
+I. K. Musaazi is a national hero (1990), and agreeably the father of the nation, of the republic of Uganda in East Africa, and is buried at Kololo heroes ground, in Kampala, the capital city of Uganda.
 He participated in the Buganda riots of 1945 and 1949 which resulted in the burning down of houses belonging to pro-government (British Colonial Government) Baganda chiefs.
 Buganda is part of Uganda, and the people of Buganda are called Baganda; they speak Luganda.

 Buganda riots – 1945 and 1949

 Briefly, the background to the Buganda riots mentioned above, is that the rioters demanded the following: (1) the right to bypass the price controls on the export sales of cotton imposed by the British colonial government, (2) Removal of the local Asian monopoly over cotton ginning – the Asians in Uganda were deemed to have an unfair advantage by having exclusive rights over cotton ginning, (3) The right to have their own representatives in local government and thus replace the chiefs appointed by the British Colonial Government.
 Ignatius Musaazi was viewed by the British Colonial administration as being behind the riots.
-The British Governor at the time, Sir John Hathorn Hall (Governor and Commander-in-Chief of Uganda 1945–1952), regarded the riots as the work of Communists.
-He refused to give way on the rioters' demands.
+The British governor at the time, Sir John Hathorn Hall (Governor and Commander-in-Chief of Uganda 1945–1952), regarded the riots as the work of Communists.
+He refused to give way to the rioters' demands.